simohammadi/TraficSim/README.md

 The letters inside the array gives the heading of the vehicle, either S-South or W-West.

 The Q-queue array is where cars wait if both arrays are full.

+Once the simulation has reached 100 steps the user can choose to quit or continue the simularion for another 100 steps.